Go Back

 • You can make or prepare ice cream and meringue a day ahead or a few hours in advance.

-• Line your bowl with plastic wrap.
-Make meringues and add a meringue layer as thick as you want (up to 1" recommended).
+• Assemble the meringue: Line your freezer bowl with plastic wrap.
+Add a meringue layer as thick as you want (up to 1" recommended).
 Cover with fanciful swirls if it suits your fancies.

-• Add ice cream until the bowl is full.
+• Add ice cream to meringue.
+Add enough ice cream until the bowl is full.
 Flatten out the top of the bowl.

 • Freeze meringue and ice cream at least 2 hours in the back of the freezer (but before/without icicles forming that would add unwanted moisture).
 Bake same day.

-• Pull ice cream/meringue bowl out of freezer and place into oven.
+• Pull ice cream/meringue bowl out of freezer and place into oven ontop of a piece of broil-safe aluminum foil (without bowl or plastic).
 Broil for several minutes until there's a toasted top.
 Safety tip: do not turn or move the cake (optional) in the hot oven without turning OFF the oven first!
 Then wait for the broil setting oven to cool down before opening oven door and turning oven/broil setting back on (optional).
 Watch the broiling for several short minutes until lightly toasted pretty, that happens quickly.